MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

 You can use variables to create logical expressions that dynamically route the customer down different conversation paths.

-Virtual Agent supports four types of variables:
+Dynamics 365 Virtual Agent for Customer Service supports four types of variables:

-* String -- A string of text that the customer enters.
+* String – A string of text that the customer enters.
-* Age -- A positive number within the range of standard age.
+* Age – A positive number within the range of standard age.
-* Currency -- A numeric currency value.
+* Currency – A numeric currency value.
-* Number -- A single positive or negative integer.
+* Number – A single positive or negative integer.

 ## To create a variable

-1. In the bot conversation editor, select **Add Variable** at the bottom of the **User responses** node where you want to add the variable.
+1. In the bot conversation editor, select **Add Variable** at the bottom of the **User Responses** node where you want to add the variable.

    ![Add variable](media/add-variable.png)

-2. In the Properties pane, select **Create variable**.
+2. In the **Properties** pane, select **Create variable**.

    ![Create variable](media/create-new-variable.png)